twilight-project/forkscanner/README.md

 `diesel migration run`

 ## Insert nodes into node table
+setup_nodes.sql provides an example of how to add bitcoin nodes to the list that forkscanner will monitor.
+At least one mirror node is necessary.
+The mirror node will be used to run rollback checks, which will interrupt the operation of the mirror node p2p.
 Edit setup_nodes.sql with credentials and rpc endpoints for your nodes, then run:
 ```
 psql -f scripts/nodes_setup.sql postgres://forkscanner:forkscanner@localhost/forkscanner